Introduction

 symbol suggests deleting the line.
 The !

-states that the line should be replaced.
+states the line is to be replaced.

 However, the colorized lines contradict the context output.
 The output consists of: